Rigorous justification for the space-split sensitivity algorithm to compute linear response in Anosov systems: Coboundary contribution

 for some constant $C > 0$ which is uniform in $z \in Z$ (because all data are).
 Integrating this estimate with respect to $\nu$, we find that

 Summing over $j$, we find that $f \mapsto \mu(\chi Vf)$ extends to a continuous linear from on $\mathcal{B}^{1,q}$, and then the lemma follows by a partition of unity argument. \end{proof}

-\begin{remark} The two main elements in the proof of Lemma \ref{lemma:convergence} are Lemma \ref{lemma:linear_form} and the spectral decomposition \eqref{eq:spectral_decomposition} of the Koopman operator, valid on the space $\mathcal{B}^{1,q}$.
+\begin{remark} The two main elements in the proof of Lemma \ref{lemma:convergence} are Lemma \ref{lemma:linear_form} and the spectral decomposition \eqref{eq:spectral_decomposition} of the Koopman operator, valid on the space $\mathcal{B}^{1,q}$ (we recall here that we reversed time with respect to \cite{GLK} in order to work with the Koopman operator instead of the transfer operator).
 Such a decomposition for the Koopman operator has been established on many other spaces, see for instance \cite{Tsu0,Tsu,faureSemiclassicalApproachAnosov2008}.
 One can consequently wonder if Lemma \ref{lemma:linear_form} also holds on these spaces (it would give an alternative proof of Lemma \ref{lemma:convergence}).
-It seems that the answer is positive for the spaces from \cite{Tsu0}, but the proof is much more technically involved.
-The advantage of the space $\mathcal{B}^{1,q}$ from \cite{GLK} here is that it is easy to relate the linear form from Lemma \ref{lemma:linear_form} with the definition of these spaces. \end{remark}
+The answer seems to be positive for the spaces from \cite{Tsu0}, but the proof would be much more technically involved.
+The advantage of the space $\mathcal{B}^{1,q}$ from \cite{GLK} here is that it is easier to relate the linear form from Lemma \ref{lemma:linear_form} with the definition of these spaces. \end{remark}